Diffusal

 Series Creation Validation

-When a series is first referenced, the following validations occur:
+When an admin creates a new series via createSeries(), the following validations occur:

 ValidationRule